21Buttons, a social-commerce app dedicated to fashion, closes $10M Series A

 Bambino app helps parents find babysitters recommended by their neighbors

 21Buttons, a social-commerce app that lets fashion influencers share their wardrobe, has closed $10 million in Series A funding.
-The round is led by Kibo Ventures, and JME VC.
+The round is co-led by Kibo Ventures, and JME VC, and existing investors Samaipata Ventures, Breega Capital, 360 Capital Partners, Banc Sabadell Venture Capital, Sputnik, and Mediaset.

-Existing investors also participated, including Samaipata Ventures, Breega Capital, 360 Capital Partners, Banc Sabadell Venture Capital, Sputnik, and Mediaset.
 The Barcelona-based startup says the new capital will be used grow its user base in the U.K., where it recently launched in addition to Spain and Italy, and for further international expansion.

 Founded in in 2015 by Marc Soler and Jaime Farres — former consultants at Mckinsey (surprise, surprise!) — the 21Buttons app resembles something akin to Instagram and Pinterest combined but designed for social-commerce from the get-go rather than adding a buy button much later.